Malobika8/All-In-One/SpringCore/SpringAnnotations-Ch-4.md

 2. *@Configuration:*  **What if we don't want to configure anything using xml file?**

     We can create a Config class using @Configuration annotation.

 3. *@ComponentScan:* We can enable component scan using this annotation.

    <img width="1033" alt="Screenshot 2024-05-22 at 7 57 32 AM" src="https://github.com/Malobika8/GitDemo/assets/111234135/aa6e7de3-c678-4fb5-b599-dcbc49dcee6c">

-   In that case, we need to make use of AnnotationConfigApplicationContext class and mention our newly created Config class.
+   In that case, we need to make use of the "*AnnotationConfigApplicationContext*" class and mention our newly created Config class.

    <img width="1039" alt="Screenshot 2024-05-22 at 8 01 50 AM" src="https://github.com/Malobika8/GitDemo/assets/111234135/ca5bcf80-3685-4fdb-854e-17ca036d3778">

 4. *@Bean:* There's another way to create a bean.
-A method can be created in the Config class, method name being the bean id, which return the object.
-For Spring to recognise method name as the bean id, @Bean annotation should be used.
+A method can be created in the Config class, the method name being the bean id, which        returns the object.
+For Spring to recognize the method name as the bean ID, @Bean annotation should be used.

    <img width="703" alt="Screenshot 2024-05-22 at 8 11 26 AM" src="https://github.com/Malobika8/GitDemo/assets/111234135/3df91297-313d-4020-97c4-5addc4784938">

-   The bean name can be overriden as well.
+   The bean name can be overridden as well.

    <img width="725" alt="Screenshot 2024-05-22 at 8 14 17 AM" src="https://github.com/Malobika8/GitDemo/assets/111234135/e5d98c5b-0735-4fe1-96bd-5f7b816dba01">
    <img width="735" alt="Screenshot 2024-05-22 at 8 16 25 AM" src="https://github.com/Malobika8/GitDemo/assets/111234135/512e9caa-e203-410c-bb61-36d38178c120">